PorkyProductions/UA-detect/docs/error-codes.md

   - 1505: Build number is not supported on Safari
 - 1600
   - 1601: This means that the browser has either hidden, or disabled, the `appCodeName` feature
+- 1700
+  - 1701: This menas that the browser has either hidden, or disabled, the `engine` feature due to it being deprecated.